Continuum of Care in Hospitalized Patients With Opioid/Stimulant Use Disorder and Infectious Complications From Drug Use

 Treatment As Usual

-Will receive treatment for infection and opioid use disorder per the usual care at each hospital
+Will receive treatment for infection and opioid or stimulant use disorder per the usual care at each hospital

 Experimental

-Integrated Infectious Diseases and Medication for Opioid Use Disorder Clinic (IC)
+Integrated Infectious Diseases and Substance Use Disorder Clinic (IC)

-The Integrated ID/MOUD Clinic will provide facilitated linkage to a clinic providing medical treatment aimed at treating OUD, resolving the sentinel infection, treating existing ID complications of OUD (HIV, HCV, wounds) and preventing subsequent infections by providing accessible care for infectious diseases and MOUD treatment that is integrated into a single appointment and co-located at a single site (either in person or via telemedicine) for a minimum of monthly appointments over a 6 month time period.
-A feature of the IC will be weekly care coordination meetings between the ID and MOUD providers.
-The dual goals of the IC intervention are to 1) to facilitate accessibility to ID and OUD care and 2) to ensure care coordination between outpatient ID and MOUD providers.
+The Integrated ID/SUD Clinic will provide facilitated linkage to a clinic providing medical treatment aimed at treating SUD, resolving the sentinel infection, treating existing ID complications of OUD/stimulants (HIV, HCV, wounds) and preventing subsequent infections by providing accessible care for infectious diseases and MOUD treatment that is integrated into a single appointment and co-located at a single site (either in person or via telemedicine) for a minimum of monthly appointments over a 6 month time period.
+A feature of the IC will be weekly care coordination meetings between the ID and SUD providers.
+The dual goals of the IC intervention are to 1) to facilitate accessibility to ID and OUD care and 2) to ensure care coordination between outpatient ID and SUD providers.

-• Behavioral: Integrated Infectious Diseases and Medication for Opioid Use Disorder Clinic (IC)
+• Behavioral: Integrated Infectious Diseases and Substance Use Disorder Clinic (IC)

-Integrated medication for opioid use disorder and infectious disease care provided into single appointment either in person or via telemedicine with a minimum of monthly appointments for 6 months.
+Integrated medication for opioid/stimulant use disorder and infectious disease care provided into single appointment either in person or via telemedicine with a minimum of monthly appointments for 6 months.

 Recruiting Locations